Upwey, Victoria: Transport

 Upwey is on the Belgrave Railway line.
 It has one railway station which is located adjacent to Main Street, Upwey's main shopping strip.

 The bus route 693 which runs from Belgrave to Oakleigh via Burwood Highway and Ferntree Gully Road runs through the suburb.

-The bus route 699 runs from Belgrave to Upwey and travels around Upwey and neighboring suburbs.
+The bus route 699 runs from Belgrave to Upwey and travels around Upwey and neighbouring suburbs.